Here's How Scammers Are Targeting You This Tax Season

 How to avoid it: Phone scams can pretend to be from the official IRS phone number, so don’t trust caller ID.
 The caller may give you a badge number, which can be fake, or even know your SSN, which can be stolen.

 If you get a call from someone saying they’re with the IRS, ask for a reference number.
 Then, hang up and call back using one of the official IRS phone numbers.

 3. You discover a tax return was filed under your name

-How it works: In 2020, the IRS flagged 5.2 million tax returns as fraudulent.
-Without your knowledge, someone submits a tax filing under your name.
+How it works: In 2022, there were 7.8 million reports of tax-related suspicious activity [*].
+Tax identity theft occurs when, without your knowledge, someone submits a tax filing under your name.
 Surprisingly, this doesn't require any tax documents — all a thief needs are your name, Social Security number, and date of birth.

 The fraudulent return will show a large refund, which the thief will deposit.
 When you go to file your taxes, you'll get an alert from the IRS that someone else has already filed as you.

 While you're still legally eligible for your refund, the process to confirm your identity is complicated.
 And the thief has your personal information.